Emmotes/ic_modron_library/docs/wren.md

 {:/nomarkdown}

-<span class="champIntro">Wren is normally a melee champion but her Warforged Sorcerer Glitch Form can make her a magic attacker instead.
-However - it is her Dwarf Monk form (melee) that is her dps spec.
-It is for this reason that I have included both the normal and Non-Magic variants of the Magic core for Wren.</span>
+<span class="champIntro">Wren is a little complicated.
+Her DPS specialisation is her Dwarf Monk Glitch which has a melee attack and gives her +4 Dexterity - allowing her to benefit from the Dexterous core.
+However - she also has a Warforged Sorcerer Glitch form which changes her into a magic attacker and removes the +4 Dexterity thereby disqualifying her from the Dexterous core - and instead allows her to qualify for the Magic nodes on the Magic core.
+It is for this reason that I have included the Dexterous core as well as both variants of the Magic core.</span>

 <span class="modronColumn">
     <span class="buffboxCol" id="buffbox">